 ~ The European Crisis & Wall Street Selloff: Despite these two major events, Buffett told me he was quite bullish about the markets and expressed optimism about employment and the recovery: “It’s bound to go up,” he said.

 ~ The Debt Crisis: In response to his bullishness, I asked Buffett whether the growing budget deficits concern him.
 His sister, Doris, expressed deep concern about the debt crisis, but Buffett was less worried.
-With regard to the massive unfunded Social Security and Medicare liabilities (which Alexander Green mentioned in yesterday’s column), he told me he favors means testing as a way to reduce the costs of these entitlements: “I get Social Security and Medicare, but I don’t need it.”
+With regard to the massive unfunded Social Security and Medicare liabilities (which Alexander Green mentioned in a previous column), he told me he favors means testing as a way to reduce the costs of these entitlements: “I get Social Security and Medicare, but I don’t need it.”

 ~ Gold: I asked Buffett about gold – “the ultimate salvation investment.”
 Does he believe it’s a good long-term investment?”

 “No – I’ve never invested in gold.”
 Buffett’s father, Howard, a conservative Republican congressman from Nebraska, believed in the gold standard and gave Buffett some gold coins.
 He told me he still has them, but “only as a keepsake, not as an investment.”
 He told me he’s no gold bug and instead prefers to invest in well-run businesses, on the belief that investing in free enterprise does more social good than investing in gold.
 He’s not interested in gold even as a speculation, although he did take a position in silver several years ago (not as a monetary metal, but as an industrial metal).